kartikmugiwara/Chess/README.md

 5. Very odd ways of initialzation at many places.
 Scalability is a question.
 6. It would be intereseting to see you implement flip board mf.
 7. scores are being handled by player class but should be statemanager's job.

-TODO:
+8. how to determine if piece is pinned.

+Done:
 Turnwise Play
 Add Score
+Add timer

+TODO:

-Add checks, checkmate, winning criteria: Check, Checkmate, Pawn enpassant, Pawn two step, draw/win/ Add timer
+Add checks, checkmate, winning criteria, Pawn enpassant, Pawn two step, draw/win/ Add Undo/Redo
-Add Undo/Redo
 Add Arrows
 Add Premoves